Lindsay Ann Brown

 • Complex Litigation

-• Represented Powder Springs Logistics, LLC, a joint venture between affiliates of Magellan Midstream Partners, L.P. and Colonial Pipeline Company, in a “bet the company” case where the court held that Powder Springs is permitted to blend butane into gasoline shipped on the Colonial pipeline because shippers receive the quality of gasoline they were promised at delivery.
-The filed-rate doctrine barred the plaintiff’s claims because the plaintiff impermissibly sought to expand its rights as a shipper under Colonial’s tariff to receive only on-specification gasoline; the decision is the first to approve of the practice of butane blending by pipelines and will be an important precedent for regulated energy clients.
+• Represented Powder Springs Logistics, LLC, a joint venture between affiliates of Magellan Midstream Partners, L.P. and Colonial Pipeline Company, in a “bet the company” case where the court held that Powder Springs is permitted to blend butane into gasoline shipped on the Colonial pipeline.
+The decision is the first to approve of the practice of butane blending by pipelines and will be an important precedent for regulated energy clients.

 • Represented a manufacturer of cleaning and hygiene products in a major COVID-19-related commercial litigation concerning access to supplies of disinfectant wipes, with the judge ruling in the client’s favor in a jurisdiction dispute.